bzhangGo/transformer-aan/README.md

 # About AAN Structure
 We introduce two sub-layers for AAN in our ACL paper: one FFN layer (Eq.
 (1)) and one gating layer (Eq.
 (2)).
 However, after our extensive experiments, we observe that **the FFN layer is redundant and can be removed without loss of translation quality**.
 In addition, removing FFN layer reduces the amount of model parameters and slightly improves the training speed.
 It also largely improves the decoding speed.

-**For re-implementation, we suggest other researchers to use the AAN model without the FFN sub-layer!**
+**For re-implementation, we suggest other researchers to use the AAN model without the FFN sub-layer!** See how we [disable this layer](https://github.com/bzhangGo/transformer-aan/blob/master/code/thumt/models/transformer.py#L137).

 ## File structure:
 `train.sh`: provides the training script with our used configuration.